Appalachian Community-Academic Partner Program

 Research activities may include, but are not limited to: conducting community assessments, analyzing existing data, pilot testing data collection instruments or procedures, conducting formative research on intervention strategies or messages, and testing intervention feasibility.

 - Investigator(s) from the University of Kentucky, University of Cincinnati including Cincinnati Children’s Hospital Medical Center, West Virginia University, and the Pennsylvania State University.

 - Investigator(s) affiliated with universities in the Appalachian Translational Research Network (ATRN):Marshall University, Wake Forest University, Pennsylvania, Ohio University and Ohio State University are eligible to act as the Co-Investigator(s) for the proposed research.

 - Investigator(s) formally affiliated with a community-based organization with recognized status as a 501(c)3, LLC, or fully incorporated entity.
 The organization must have a documented (e.g., mission statement) interest in improving the health of the relevant community, and a history (3 years or more) of serving the health needs and interests of the relevant community.

 Please note that this program requires a researcher from a community-based organization to serve as the Principal Investigator/Co-Principal Investigator or Co-investigator.

 Priorities for Funding

 Applications will be reviewed and ranked for funding priority.
 The main priorities for funding are: (1) the scientific rigor and technical merit of the proposed approach, (2) clear clinical and translational relevance, (3) and the likelihood that the project will promote meaningful, sustained collaboration between community-based and academic investigators.
 Where appropriate, priority will be awarded based upon the strength of the research team.
+Other funding priorities include: